Travel Insurance Policy - When Should You Get It and When Can You Skip It?

 Image – Joshua Earle

 For the most part, medical and medical evacuation benefits tend to be included in travel insurance policies.
 These parts of your policy offer medical protection to travellers when they travel.
-This is important because if you fall ill or get into an accident when you are overseas, most domestic health insurance policies do not offer protection abroad.
+This is important because if you fall ill or get into an accident, as most UK domestic health policies (including the NHS) don’t extend overseas.
+Since Brexit, the Global Health Insurance Card (GHIC) provides limited medical coverage in the EU, but it doesn’t cover private healthcare, repatriation, or non-medical costs.

 Remember that if you have not declared any pre-existing medical conditions to your travel insurer, it’s likely that treatment for that illness will not be covered.